Reassuring clicks, a snug snap-in fit.

 What is the cover's purpose again?
 Can't we run without it?

 The picture below shows you why.
 The often referred "spring" is wrapped around the VANOS cam bolt.
-It isn't tied down to anything.

 The plastic covers stops the springs from backing out during the movement of the Variable Valve Timing (VANOS) of the S65.